 Kurdistan Region President Nechirvan Barzani speaking to reporters in Paris on November 3, 2023.
-Photo: KRP Also in ECONOMY
+Photo: KRP

 ERBIL, Kurdistan Region - Kurdistan Region President Nechirvan Barzani on Friday said Baghdad's failure to pay suitable fees to oil producers is one of the main obstacles to resuming oil exports through Turkey.